Published 31 May 2018

 "As a mortgage adviser," Jas Bola explains, "what I try to do, is tailor the advice so that when the client comes back again in two years’ time, we may be in an instant position to staircase, or look at our options to pay off the mortgage early – ultimately working with an adviser that takes the long term view can save thousands of pounds for the client."

-Another example when a long-term relationship is essential, is when the buyers are disabled or vulnerable - as in the case of My Safe Home mortgage advocacy [LINK TO ARTICLE] for people with long-term disabilities.
+Another example when a long-term relationship is essential, is when the buyers are disabled or vulnerable - as in the case of My Safe Home for people with long-term disabilities.

 What to look for in a broker?